-During the year under review, the Company purchased equipment with a total cost of ZMW840,105 (2017:ZMW180,839).
+During the year under review, the Company purchased equipment with a total cost of ZMW246,028 (2018:ZMW840,105) and equipment with a net book value of ZMW12,262 was transferred from the South African network office.

 SUBSEQUENT EVENTS

 There were no material facts or circumstances which have occurred in the Company's operations between the financial position date and the date of this report.